wardley-maps-community/awesome-wardley-maps/README.md

 ## Templates

-- [Wardley Mapping Tools and Techniques](https://hiredthought.com/2017/10/11/wardley-mapping-tools-and-techniques/) - A semi-serious reflection on the problem space of tools for mapping, and then a fun overview of all sorts of mapping tools and techniques, informed by discussion and sharing that took place at the inaugural Map Camp.
+- [Wardley Mapping Tools and Techniques](https://hiredthought.com/2017/10/11/wardley-mapping-tools-and-techniques/) - A semi-serious reflection on the problem space of tools for mapping, and an overview of all sorts of mapping tools and techniques.

+### Mapping

 - [Wardley Maps in draw.io](https://juliusgamanyi.com/2019/03/25/wardley-maps-in-drawio/) - How-to guide with animations and a collection of open source Wardley map icons.
 - [wardley-omnigraffle](https://github.com/harrylove/wardley-omnigraffle) - Wardley mapping stencils for OmniGraffle.
 - [Wardley Maps in LaTeX](https://github.com/latticecut/Wardley_Chapter2_Finding_a_path) - Figures 8 and 11 from the book by Simon Wardley to demonstrate drawing Wardley Maps in LaTeX.
 - [Figma Mapping Template](https://community.wardleymaps.com/t/figma-mapping-template/487) - A mapping template for Figma.
 - [RealtimeBoard (Miro) Wardley Mapping Template](https://miro.com/blog/wardley-maps-whiteboard-canvas/) - How-to Guide on mapping using this template.
 - [yEd Palette](https://github.com/colugo/yed-wardley) - Wardley maps palette for yEd.

+### Doctrine Assessement

+- [Doctrine](https://github.com/cdaniel/doctrine/) - A simple tool for visualising how competitive a company is in light of Wardley's doctrine.
+Hosted version available [here](https://doctrine.wardleymaps.com/).
 - [Doctrine Grid Tool](https://justin.stach.uk/doctrine_grid_tool) - Based on Google Forms and Google Sheets.

 ## Apps